-Pennsylvania trooper shot dead; search continues for suspect
+Suspect in trooper's death shot and killed during encounter

 - Seattle’s record apartment boom is ready to explode; what it means for rents

+He had been arrested more than a dozen times in the county, on charges that included making threats, assault, theft and driving on a revoked license.
+Robison last appeared in court on Dec.
+16, when he was released on theft and driving charges after posting $10,000 bail.

+Weaver, originally from East Freedom in Blair County, was assigned to a patrol unit with Troop G in Huntingdon.
+He had joined the department in December 2015 and had graduated from the police academy in June.
+His survivors include his wife, Reed said.

-The governor said he will be remembered for his bravery and willingness to serve.
+Gov. Tom Wolf in a statement said Weaver will be remembered for “his bravery, his sacrifice, and his willingness to serve.”

+Wolf also praised state police for working through the night and concluding the search without injuries to other residents.

+Weaver was the 97th member of the Pennsylvania State Police to be killed in the line of duty.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.